My baby has a hearing loss

 Support we can give

-We have a dedicated children and family support service that works across the UK giving information and support on a wide range of topics, such as education, benefits, technology, local services and anything else related to deafness.
+We have a dedicated children and families support service that works across the UK giving information and support on a wide range of topics, such as education, benefits, technology, local services and anything else related to deafness.
 We can help you understand your rights and options, and make sure you feel confident in making decisions that will affect your child.

 Like many other parents, you’ll be learning as you go – finding out more about deafness, discovering what works best for your child, trying out new approaches and adapting as your child grows.
 Sometimes you might find these things upsetting or confusing, but there’s no such thing as a silly question – whether you’re wondering why their hearings aids are whistling or why you can’t seem to settle them at night, visit our website or contact our Helpline.